Pankajtanwarbanna/pankajtanwarbanna/articles/my-journey-from-python-scripts-to-20-freelance-full-stack-projects.md

 It´s a jump into the uncertain.
 It's an exciting roller coaster ride.
 When I look back at those sleepless nights, I really feel if I would not have pushed my self, I would never be able to come out of my comfort zone.

 Today, I am fortunate enough to have around 20+ full stack projects in my portfolio.
 Still, there is a long way to go, so many targets to achieve and a lot more to learn.

-Most of my projects can be found on GitHub account - https://github.com/Pankajtanwarbanna

-Reach out to me for any kind of help - https://pankajtanwar.in

-I document my learning's here - https://blog.pankajtanwar.in